splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

      - :strong:`Description`

    * - Active
-     - The application is indexing the span tag or process to generate Troubleshooting MetricSets for it.
+     - The application is indexing the span tag or process to generate Troubleshooting MetricSets.

    * - Paused
      - You or another administrator paused indexing for the span tag or process.
 The application isn't generating Troubleshooting MetricSets for the span tag or process, and you can't view any data you previously indexed for it.